FATHER A. J. RYAN - SAN DIEGO CAMP 302

 ARTICLE XI: DISSOLUTION AND DISPOSAL OF ASSETS

-In case of surrender or forfeiture of the Camp charter, all Camp property, records and funds shall be turned over to the Army Commander or his duly authorized designee and shall be held by the Army as a charitable trust that is held for the purpose which the order exists.
+In case of surrender or forfeiture of the Camp charter, all Camp property, records and funds shall be turned over to the Commander-in-Chief, Sons of Confederate Veterans, National Headquarters or his duly authorized designee and shall be held by National Headquarters as a charitable trust that is held for the purpose for which the order exists.

 ARTICLE XII: SUSPENSION OF BYLAWS